Te2Mo

 What is the band gap of Te2Mo?

-Molybdenum ditelluride (Te2Mo) has a DFT-computed band gap of 0.62–1.16 eV across 105 reported structures.
+molybdenum ditelluride (Te2Mo) has a DFT-computed band gap of 0.62–1.16 eV across 105 reported structures.

 Is Te2Mo a metal, semiconductor, or insulator?